khoih-prog/BlynkEthernet_WM/README.md

 5. The files BlynkSimpleEthernet_WM.h, BlynkSimpleEthernet2_WM.h, BlynkSimpleEthernetV2_0_WM.h and BlynkSimpleEthernetSSL_WM.h must be placed in Blynk libraries `src` directory (normally `~/Arduino/libraries/Blynk/src`), and
 6. The files BlynkEthernet_WM.h must be placed in Blynk libraries `Adapters` directory (normally `~/Arduino/libraries/Blynk/Adapters`), and

-#### Use Arduino Library Manager
-Another way is to use `Arduino Library Manager`.
-Search for `BlynkEthernet_WM`, then select / install the latest version.

 ### How to use